UINTA MEADOWS ELEMENTARY SCHOOL STUDENT - PARENT HANDBOOK- 2023-2024

 The length of recess periods will be adjusted for changes in weather.
-On days when the temperatures and/ or wind chill are so low as to pose health and safety problems (generally ten degrees or lower including wind chill factor), or when it is raining heavily, students will remain indoors.
+On days when the temperatures and/or wind chill are so low as to pose health and safety problems (generally 0 degrees or lower, including wind chill factor), or when it is raining heavily, students will remain indoors.
 Duty teachers will supervise students outside their classroom while they participate in appropriate indoor activities.
 Students should dress appropriately for possible weather changes.

 Uinta Meadows Elementary is not responsible for children’s personal items.
 Students should only bring items to school that are a necessary part of the educational program.
-Parents are urged to label their child’s coats, hats, gloves/mittens, boots, lunch boxes, backpacks, etc. Students riding bicycles to school are required to park them during the day.
+Parents are urged to label their child’s coats, hats, gloves/mittens, boots, lunch boxes, backpacks, etc. Students riding bicycles to school are required to park them in the bike racks on the playground during the day.
 Bike racks are provided and locks are recommended.
 As a safety precaution, students are asked to “walk” bicycles while on school grounds.
-Skateboards, heelies, skates, and roller blades are not permitted at school.
+Skateboards, heelys, skates, and rollerblades are not permitted at school.
 Students are also asked not to bring radio-controlled cars, electronic games or other electronic devices including iPads, iPods, etc. to school.
 Students bringing these items to school will be asked to take them to the office for safekeeping until school is dismissed.
-Cell phones may be brought to school for after-school or emergency use only.
+Cell phones may be brought to school and remain in their backpack for after-school or emergency use only.